dhruv8sh/CalculatorJava/README.md

-# CalculatorJava
+# customOperatorPrecedenceCals
 A customizable expression parsing implementation using java.
 ### Uses:
   - Where the operator precedence is to be changed, or extra mathematical functions have to be implemented.
+    (You can follow, SAMDOB instead of BODMAS, or any precedence you want.)
+  - Where operators, expression, or anything has to be masked as a mathematical function.
+    (Example: You can have the user show '+', but do '-' operation.
-  - An application with a UI could be simplified using this, since there are no string parsing requirements.
+  - An application with a UI could be simplified using this, since there are no string parsing requirements(although available).

 ## IDs
   These are int values to differentiate between operators which also represent the operator precendence.